webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 Numbers are expressed as double-digit decimals.

-The **level** parameter is encoded as floating point number (x.y) with the period omitted.
-Eg. Level 1 is encoded as "10", level 1.2 is encoded as "12".
+The **level** parameter is encoded as a floating point number (x.y) with the decimal point omitted.
+For example, Level 1 is encoded as "10" and level 1.2 is encoded as "12".
 Valid values for **level** may be found on the Webm Project site.[^2]

 For example, `codecs="vp09.02.10.10.01.09.16.09.01"` represents VP9 profile 2,
-level 1, 10 bit YUV content with 4:2:0 chroma subsampling, ITU-R BT.2020
+level 1, 10-bit YUV content, with 4:2:0 chroma subsampling, ITU-R BT.2020
-primaries, ST 2084 EOTF, ITU-R BT.2020 non-constant luminance color matrix, and full range chroma/luma encoding.
+primaries, ST 2084 EOTF, ITU-R BT.2020 non-constant luminance color matrix, and full-range chroma/luma encoding.

 ### Mandatory Fields